lessmore92/laravel-nodejs-redis-queue/README.md

 # laravel-nodejs-redis-queue
-Push Laravel Jobs to redis queue from NodeJs App
+Push Laravel jobs to redis queue from NodeJs App